k3s-io/docs/docs/cli/etcd-snapshot.md

 ## Deleting Snapshots

 Scheduled snapshots are deleted automatically when the number of snapshots exceeds the configured retention count (5 by default).
+For local snapshots, retention is applied **per server node**.
 The oldest snapshots are removed first.

 To manually delete scheduled snapshot(s) or on-demand snapshot(s), you can use the `k3s etcd-snapshot delete` command: